-The Centre for Urban Studies has numerous Research Projects on various topics, often in close collaboration with universities from all over the world and at times with organizations operating in the public sector.
+Members of the Centre for Urban Studies take part in numerous Research Projects on various topics, often in close collaboration with universities from all over the world and at times with organizations operating in the public sector.
 All current Research Projects are listed below.

 Housing markets and welfare state transformations: How family housing property is reshaping welfare regimes (HOU-WEL)